 This limit of £75 is rarely ever reached and only then in exceptional circumstances.
 The vast majority of instances will be resolved at a significantly lower amount – typically around £25 mark, which can be difficult to attain at more luxury venues or hotel conference facilities.

-Lane is a dedicated conference venue with extensive experience hosting all manner of event types, including those governed by healthcare’s ABPI code of practice.
-Take a look here for more information on why Lane End Conferences is ideal for healthcare events.
+Lane End is a dedicated conference venue with extensive experience hosting all manner of event types, including those governed by healthcare’s ABPI code of practice.
+Take a look here for more information on why Lane End Conferences is ideal for healthcare events and private healthcare training.

 If you would like to know more about Lane End Conferences’ facilities or think we might be able to help your organisation with hosting a healthcare or pharmaceutical event, please get in touch or call us on 01494 881 171.